 - Inadequate training and safety instruction

-- Failure to enforce rules on safety equipment such as helmets or lanyards
+- Failure to enforce rules on safety equipment such as use of helmets or lanyards

-When employers make unrealistic demands of their workers or fail to provide necessary safety equipment or don't take the time to train them or make the work site safe, they can and should be held responsible for any injuries that arise because of their negligence.
+When builders and property owners make unrealistic demands of their workers, fail to provide necessary safety equipment, or don't take the time to train them or make the work site safe, they can and should be held responsible for any injuries that arise because of their negligence and shortcuts.

-- Construction site owners - Owners of construction sites have a duty to warn "invitees" (anyone invited on the site for business purposes) of any dangerous conditions.
+- Construction site owners: Owners and developers of the site have a duty to warn "invitees" (anyone invited on the site for business purposes) of any dangerous conditions.
 However, since construction site/property owners are not always deemed the persons in control of the site during a construction project, they may be excused from this obligation for the duration of the construction project.

-- Contractors and sub-contractors - These individuals are also obligated to provide a safe working environment, warning employees of potential hazards at the construction site.
+- General contractors and sub-contractors: These individuals are also obligated to provide a safe working environment, warning employees and the public of potential hazards at the construction site.
 Contractors are also responsible for training workers to ensure they comply with all safety regulations and providing adequate safety equipment e.g. hard-hats, safety belts.
 They are also required to inspect the site regularly for dangers as to not put employees and members of the public at risk.

 - What types of injuries are usually sustained in construction accidents?